softcover/softcover_book/chapters/softcover_markdown.md

 \noindent Softcover also supports centered math, as follows:
 \[ \phi^2 - \phi - 1 = 0. \]

-\noindent This equation is set using \LaTeX's native "backslash square bracket" notation:
+This equation is set using \LaTeX's native "backslash square bracket" notation:

 ```latex